'We know how to do this better than anybody': Southern District of NY on the job after Mueller probe ends

 Former SDNY Chief: These prosecutors may indict a PresidentMarch 1, 201911:31

-Those prosecutors earned their reputations on some of biggest criminal cases of the past century, from the espionage trial of Julius and Ethel Rosenberg, convicted of passing nuclear secrets to the Soviet Union during World War II, to the financial crimes of Bernie Madoff, who was sentenced to 150 years in prison 2009 for swindling tens of billions of dollars from unsuspecting investors in the largest Ponzi scheme in history.
+Those prosecutors earned their reputations on some of biggest criminal cases of the past century, from the espionage trial of Julius and Ethel Rosenberg, convicted of passing nuclear secrets to the Soviet Union, to the financial crimes of Bernie Madoff, who was sentenced to 150 years in prison in 2009 for swindling tens of billions of dollars from unsuspecting investors in the largest Ponzi scheme in history.

-The Rosenbergs, who were executed for spying for the Soviet Union, were convicted of delivering nuclear secrets to the Russians at a time when the United States was the only country to have the weaponry.
+The Rosenbergs, who were executed in 1953, were convicted of delivering nuclear secrets to the Russians at a time when the United States was the only country to have the weaponry.
 The couple's trial in 1951 was the most prominent spy case in American history.

 Thirty years later, the Manhattan U.S. attorney's office was routinely making front-page news under Giuliani's leadership.
 Giuliani actually took somewhat of a demotion from a high-ranking position in then-President Ronald Reagan's Justice Department to run the Manhattan office — a move he himself pushed for.